 The Fortnightly Review was founded by Anthony Trollope and Frederic and Edward Chapman, among others, and edited by George Henry Lewes from its founding in May 1865 until the end of 1866 (vol. 1–6, or the Old Series).
 During Lang’s time as a writer, the periodical was edited by John Morley (from 1867), T. H.S.
-Escott (from November 1882–June 1886), Frank Harris (succeeding Escott in 1886), and William Leonard Courtney (from December 1894).
+Escott (from November 1882–June 1886), Frank Harris (succeeding Escott in 1886), and William Leonard Courtney (from December 1894) (Dictionary of Nineteenth-Century Journalism, Wellesley Index).
 In addition to the Fortnightly being one of Lang’s earliest publication venues, the journal should interest Lang scholars because it, like Blackwood’s on the other hand, and the Daily News on a third, demonstrates the great range in the type and political leanings of periodicals in which Lang published work.

 All of Lang’s work in The Fortnightly Review was signed.
 As is noted in the Dictionary of Nineteenth-Century Journalism, the Fortnightly was against anonymous publication: “contributors were free to adopt a range of political positions and to do so under the sign of their own name” (228).
-The Wellesley Index introduction to The Fortnightly Review notes that the Fortnightly Review was also responsible for changing opinion regarding anonymous publication: “Within a few years the Contemporary (1866), the Nineteenth Century (1877), and the National Review (1882) all adopted the policy of signature.”
+The Wellesley Index introduction to The Fortnightly Review notes that the Fortnightly Review policy contributed to changing opinions regarding anonymous publication: “Within a few years the Contemporary (1866), the Nineteenth Century (1877), and the National Review (1882) all adopted the policy of signature.”